-Duration: One calendar year (full-time) Two or three years (part-time, daytime only) We recommend that part-time students have between two and a half and three days free in the week to pursue their course of study.
+- One calendar year (full-time) Two or three years (part-time, daytime only) We recommend that part-time students have between two and a half and three days free in the week to pursue their course of study.

-Minimum Entry Requirements: Minimum upper second class honours degree (or equivalent)
+- Minimum upper second class honours degree (or equivalent)

 Start of programme: September intake only

-Who is this programme for?: The degree is suitable for students with an intellectual interest in anthropological approaches to the study of health as well as for those who work in health care in Africa and Asia.
+Our MA Medical Anthropology comprises two pathways catering for candidates with or without anthropological training.
+The degree is suitable for students with an intellectual interest in anthropological approaches to the study of health as well as for those who work in health care.

 Degree programmes at SOAS - including this one - can include language courses in more than forty African and Asian languages.
 It is SOAS students’ command of an African or Asian language which sets SOAS apart from other universities.